Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864.md

 # Connecting a 12864 display

-Some Duets can now support 12864 mono graphics LCD displays with a rotary encoder.
+Some Duets support 12864 mono graphics LCD displays with a rotary encoder.

 There are two types of controller chip commonly used in these controllers: ST7920 and ST7567.
 Some Duets support one or both of these types - see below for details.
 Both types use a menu system stored on the SD card, see [Duet 2 Maestro 12864 display menu system](/User_manual/Connecting_hardware/Display_12864_menu).

-Certain boards versions have different methods of controlling the backlight on these boards.
+Certain board versions have different methods of controlling the backlight on these boards.

 ## Compatibility matrix